nextcloud/documentation/admin_manual/installation/source_installation.rst

 Manual Installation on Linux
 ============================

-Installing ownCloud on Linux from the openSUSE Build Service packages is the preferred method (see :doc:`linux_installation`).
+Installing ownCloud on Linux from our Open Build Service packages is the preferred method (see :doc:`linux_installation`).
 These are maintained by ownCloud engineers, and you can use your package manager to keep your ownCloud server up-to-date.